 - Self-Reported Grades effect size 1.33.
-The practice includes strategies that help students predict their own performance. - Teacher Clarity effect size .75.
-When teachers have clarity they know what students need to learn, communicate those expectations and success criteria to students, and present lessons in a consistent manner. - Challenging Tasks effect size .72.
-Challenging tasks are those that are neither too hard nor too easy, but challenging enough to make students pause and consider what they need to do next.
-When teachers provide challenging tasks and equip students with problem-solving strategies a growth mindset can be developed. - Feedback effect size .70.
+The practice includes strategies that help students predict their own performance. - Teacher Clarity effect size .85.
+When teachers have clarity they know what students need to learn, communicate those expectations and success criteria to students, and present lessons in a consistent manner. - Feedback effect size .64.
 To be effective, feedback must be timely, specific, understandable, and actionable.
-Feedback may support the learner with the task, the process of learning, or their own self-regulation.
+Feedback may support the learner with the task, the process of learning, or their own self-regulation. - Challenging Tasks effect size .59.
+Now referred to as Challenging Goals, these focus on creating goals and tasks that are challenging enough to make students pause and consider what they need to do next, developing in students a growth mindset.